 Our forecast inputs:

 Planning to Sell?
-Check out our Complete Home Seller Guide.
+Check out our Complete Home Seller Guide

 Need an estimated home buying budget?We will tell you what you can afford with transaction fees and taxes baked in, and fewer surprises.
 Powered by Properti Edge |

-Regardless, the annual real estate cycle usually favours buyers in late summer and autumn.
+Mortgage rates are relatively high compared to historic lows, but have recently normalized.
+The annual real estate cycle usually favours buyers in late summer and autumn.

-If you are considering buying, be sure to drive a hard bargain and pay as close to market value as possible.
-Also, don't bite off more than you can chew when it comes to financing.
+If you are considering buying, negotiate firmly and pay as close to market value as possible.
+Avoid taking on more financing than you can comfortably manage.
+A well-planned financing strategy remains essential.

-Planning to Buy?
+Are you Planning to Buy?
 Check out our Complete Home Buyer’s Guide so we can walk you through the end-to-end process and get you ready to buy your new home!

 Do you have a financing strategy?Try our strategy assessment to maximize your risk-adjusted investment returns.
 Powered by Properti Edge |